As you look for a new opportunity, be it seeking a job or applying for school, you may need to write a motivational letter.

 Requesting fundingWhen you are applying for scholarships or grants, a motivation statement in your application can help.
 It explains how you plan on using the money and how it will benefit you and your project or studies.

-Applying for a jobA motivation letter for a job can provide employers more insight into your skills and experiences, as well as express your eagerness to join the team.
+Applying for a jobA motivation letter for a job can provide employers with more insight into your skills and experiences, as well as express your eagerness to join the team.

 A well-written motivational letter serves as a great tool for setting yourself apart from other contenders and exhibiting your keenness for the role or opportunity.
 Make sure to include all relevant information that is needed to make your application successful!